 A Senior Interviewer meets with prospective Denison students and their parents to help guide them through the Denison admissions process.
 Assisted with admission open houses, summer scholars luncheons, and social events for students.

-The Ohio State University, MArch, Masters of Architecture
+The Ohio State University, Columbus, OH, US, MArch, Masters of Architecture

 Denison University, Bachelors, IDM Architectural Studies